Sean O'Brien (writer)

 Sean O'Brien FRSL (born 19 December 1952) is a British poet, critic and playwright.
 Prizes he has won include the Eric Gregory Award (1979), the Somerset Maugham Award (1984), the Cholmondeley Award (1988), the Forward Poetry Prize (1995, 2001 and 2007) and the T. S. Eliot Prize (2007).
-He is one of only four poets (the others being Ted Hughes, John Burnside and Jason Allen-Paisant) to have won both the T. S. Eliot Prize and the Forward Poetry Prize for the same collection of poems (The Drowned Book).
+The Drowned Book received both the T. S. Eliot Prize and the Forward Poetry Prize, an achievement also held by Ted Hughes, John Burnside and Jason Allen-Paisant.

 Born in London, England, O'Brien grew up in Hull, and was educated at Hymers College and Selwyn College, Cambridge.
 He has lived since 1990 in Newcastle upon Tyne, where he teaches at the university.
-He was the Weidenfeld Visiting Professor at St. Anne's College, Oxford, for 2016–17.
+He was the Weidenfeld Visiting Professor at St Anne's College, Oxford, for 2016–17.

 Career

 O'Brien's book of essays on contemporary poetry, The Deregulated Muse (Bloodaxe), was published in 1998, as was his anthology The Firebox: Poetry in Britain and Ireland after 1945 (Picador).
 Cousin Coat: Selected Poems 1976–2001 (Picador) was published in 2002.
 His new verse version of Dante's Inferno was published by Picador in October 2006.
 O'Brien's six collections of poetry to date have all won awards.
 In 2007, he won the Northern Rock Foundation Writer's Award, Forward Prize for Best Collection and the T. S. Eliot Prize for The Drowned Book (Picador, 2007).
 This was the second time a poet had been awarded the Forward and the Eliot prizes in the same year.

 In 2006, he was appointed Professor of Creative Writing at Newcastle University, and was previously Professor of Poetry at Sheffield Hallam University.
-He is a Vice-President of the Poetry Society.
+He is Vice-President of the Poetry Society.
 He was co-founder of the literary magazine The Printer's Devil, contributes reviews to newspapers and magazines including The Sunday Times and The Times Literary Supplement and is a regular broadcaster on radio.
 His writing for television includes "Cousin Coat", a poem-film in Wordworks (Tyne Tees Television, 1991); "Cantona", a poem-film in On the Line (BBC2, 1994); Strong Language, a 45-minute poem-film (Channel 4, 1997) and The Poet Who Left the Page, a profile of Simon Armitage (BBC4, 2002).
-Other significant work includes a radio adaptation for BBC Radio 4 of "We" by Yevgeny Zamyatin.
+Other significant work includes a radio adaptation for BBC Radio 4 of We by Yevgeny Zamyatin.

 O'Brien was elected a Fellow of the Royal Society of Literature in 2007.